 Bayesian sensitivity analysis has often concentrated on prior sensitivity \citep{Roos2015} since the presence of a prior distribution distinguishes Bayesian from frequentist inference.
 Bayesian and frequentist models share a common problem that they may be sensitive to changes in the data.
 The sensitivity diagnostics discussed here do not test any specific deviation from the working model, and hence may point to a variety of different issues, including: errors in the data, failure to capture certain data features in the working model, and conflict between the data and an informative prior.

-The project management triangle is a theory that competing constraints of cost, scope, and time cannot be simultaneously satisfied.
-It is often expressed as ``Good, fast, cheap.
-Choose two.''
-The diagnostics discussed here are fast, since they can be derived from the same MCMC run used to estimate the model parameters.
-They are cheap, since they involve monitoring quantities that are easy to calculate.
-The question arises of whether they are good.
-I hope that the examples show they can be useful.
-However, there is no guarantee that these diagnostics will work across the entire spectrum of Bayesian modelling.
-I do not suggest that they can replace more formal diagnostics when the investigator suspects the risk of a particular departure from the model assumptions.
-Moreover, when they reveal previously unsuspected problems, this should be the start of a more comprehensive diagnostic work-up.